Supreme Court, investigators force Trump and his children on the defensive on multiple fronts

 “It was inevitable as she was a fact witness on that day,” said one person in the former president’s political orbit, who spoke on the condition of anonymity because the person was not authorized to speak publicly.
 “If they’re trying to get to the bottom of what happened that afternoon, how could they not call her?”

-A person with knowledge of the information already turned over to the committee said it is not causing concern in Trump’s circle because it includes mainly draft tweets, schedules and other documents that are not viewed as politically sensitive or damaging.
+A person with knowledge of the information already turned over to the committee said it is not causing concern in Trump’s circle, because it includes mainly draft tweets, schedules and other documents that are not viewed as politically sensitive or damaging.

 Trump’s legal team was frustrated at Wednesday’s Supreme Court ruling, according to three people with knowledge of the matter, and may file additional cases about privilege precedent because they believe the court did not rule on the merits of all the documents.

-Trump has retained several disparate teams of lawyers to handle the individual matters, with more than a dozen involved in all.
+Trump has retained several disparate teams of lawyers to handle the individual matters, with more than a dozen involved.
 Some of the bills are being paid by the Republican Party.

 In the Georgia case, Willis told the chief judge of Fulton County Superior Court on Thursday that a special-purpose grand jury was needed because a “significant number of witnesses and prospective witnesses have refused to cooperate with the investigation absent a subpoena requiring their testimony.”